eProsima/FIROS2/README.rst

 eProsima Firos2
 ===============

-*eProsima Firos2* is a *ROS2* integrable tool focused in the intercommunication between *ROS2* and *Fast RTPS* enviroments.
+*eProsima Firos2* is a *ROS2* integrable tool focused in the intercommunication between *ROS2* and *Fast RTPS* environments.

-Since *Firos2* is powered by the *eProsima Routing Service*, and it makes possible the creation of communication bridges with customized routing, mapping between input and output attributes or data modification.
+Since *Firos2* is powered by the *eProsima Protocol Bridging Service*, and it makes possible the creation of communication bridges with customized routing, mapping between input and output attributes or data modification.

 .. image:: doc/images/firos2_schema.png